If there’s one country that I actually think I belong in, it’s Spain.

 Applying Through Profex

 Once you register in Profex, your status becomes Inscrita.
-All you have to do in this stage is to fill in personal information and choose the region and grade you wish to be assigned.
+All you have to do at this stage is to fill in personal information and choose the region and grade you wish to be assigned.
 Filipino applicants have limited choices when it comes to selecting preferred regions.
-We are only allowed to choose Asturias, País Vasco, Castilla-La Mancha, Cantabria, Andalucía and Castilla y León and we have to choose one from each group and rank them from 1-3.
+We are only allowed to choose Asturias, País Vasco, Castilla-La Mancha, Cantabria, Madrid, Andalucía and Castilla y León and we have to choose one from each group and rank them from 1-3.

 * Grupo A: Asturias, Ceuta y Melilla, Extremadura, La Rioja, Navarra, País Vasco